The stunning world of bezel-less phones (roundup)

 Why are bezel-less phones so appealing?
-Phones with very little border around its face means that their displays run up right to the edges.
-Functionally, though, a bezel-less phone doesn't necessarily add anything functional, though it can (and does) on the Samsung Galaxy S7 Edge for example.
-And an all-phone screen also increases the chances that you'll accidentally tap and touch the display while you're holding the phone.
+Phones with very little border around their faces mean that their displays run up right to the edges.
+Functionally, though, a bezel-less phone doesn't necessarily add anything, though it can (and does) on the Samsung Galaxy S7 Edge, for example.
+An all-phone screen also increases the chances that you'll accidentally touch the display while you're holding the phone.

-Though the feature hasn't reached mainstream popularity just yet, there have been a handful of handsets that have aspired to the look.
+Though the feature hasn't reached mainstream popularity just yet, there have been a handful of phones that have aspired to the look.
 Fingers crossed we'll be seeing more and more of this design to come.
-Here's what we get so far.
+Here's what we've seen so far.

 Xiaomi Mi Mix